Dianjeruto/shopsavvy/README.md

 - `src/lib/auth-demo.ts` handles local demo sign-up, sign-in, and session persistence
 - `src/lib/demo-catalog.ts` contains the fallback product and collection dataset
 - `src/lib/supabase.ts` defines the shared Supabase client connection
-- `src/pages/Checkout.tsx` manages the checkout flow and local payment fallback behavior
+- `src/pages/Checkout.tsx` manages the checkout flow, shipping inputs, payment method selection, and fallback order behavior
-- `src/pages/Home.tsx` powers the homepage experience and product highlights
+- `src/pages/Home.tsx` powers the homepage experience, product highlights, and the animated offer marquee
+- `src/pages/Products.tsx` contains the all-products view with the home return button and the updated price-range filter
 - `src/pages/InfoPage.tsx` contains the About and company profile copy

 ## How to run the project